General information and occurrence

 Anticipated economic resources of diatomite rocks are equal slightly above 10 million tonnes.
 Since 2000 there has been only one deposit – Jawornik – exploited.
-The extraction of diatomite remains at the small scale and amounted in 2018 to 0.58 thousand tonnes (Table 2).
+The extraction of diatomite remains at the small scale and amounted in 2019 to 0.68 thousand tonnes.

 The table below shows reserves and the state of development and exploration of diatomite rocks in Poland.